Overdue Pregnancy: Causes, Risks & Tips to Survive

 What Can a Pregnant Woman Do?

-It is a common dilemma among expecting mothers when they ask themselves “What to do when baby is overdue?”
+It is a common dilemma among expecting mothers when they ask themselves, “What to do when the baby is overdue?”
 Counting the foetal movements is a simple way to know if the child is healthy.
-When the due date is passed, the infant should be monitored closely.
-A healthy baby often moves frequently whereas a baby that is sick tends to be less active.
+When the due date has passed, the infant should be monitored closely.
+A healthy baby often moves frequently, whereas a baby that is sick tends to be less active.

-It should be a matter of concern when pregnancy continues without the signs of labour for more than ten days.
-The methods of Inducing labour medically include:
+It should be a matter of concern when a pregnancy continues for more than 10 days without signs of labour.
+The methods of inducing labour medically include:

-Following a brief vaginal examination, the obstetrician may use a sterile digit or finger to manipulate the cervix to make a breech in the water bags to induce labour.
+Following a brief vaginal examination, the obstetrician may use a sterile digit or finger to manipulate the cervix to make a breach in the water bag to induce labour.

-Prostaglandin is a natural substance in the body and helps the uterus to contract during labour.
-It is locally applied in the vaginal canal and it aids in cervical softening that permits rapid and natural progression of labour.
+Prostaglandin is a natural substance in the body, and helps the uterus to contract during labour.
+It is locally applied in the vaginal canal.
+It aids in cervical softening, which permits rapid and natural progression of labour.

 3. Intravenous Pitocin Infusion

-Intravenously infusing the drug Pitocin is a common method implemented to induce labour.
+Intravenously infusing the drug Pitocin is a common method used to induce labour.
 Pitocin is a synthetic analogue of oxytocin, the chief hormone responsible for uterine contractions and later breast milk production.

-Medical science doesn’t have tools to predict one’s delivery time accurately, as each woman and her pregnancy may have a different course of nature.
+Medical science doesn’t have the tools to predict one’s delivery time accurately, as each woman experiences pregnancy differently.
 While certain food items like castor oil should be avoided as it makes contractions more painful, here are a few approaches that can be used to stimulate labour:

-It is said that having an orgasm may cause oxytocin release, for example after nipple stimulation.
-It is this hormone oxytocin that is responsible for uterine contraction.
+It is said that having an orgasm may cause oxytocin release, such as after nipple stimulation.
+It is this hormone, oxytocin, that is responsible for uterine contractions.
 Semen has certain amounts of prostaglandins, which helps soften the cervix.